pyOpenSci/python-package-guide/documentation/write-user-documentation/get-started.md

 ``` -->

 ## Core components of user-facing Python package documentation
+Below we break documentation into two broad types.

+**User-facing documentation **refers to documentation that describes the way the
+tools within a package is broadly used in workflows. **API documentation, documentation of your functions, classes and methods in your code,** is written
+at a more granular level.
+It is documentation for each specific function, class,
+method or attribute that a user can use in the package. this is the documentation
+that a user sees when they type `help(function-name)`.

-Your user-facing documentation for your Python package should include several core components:
+Your user-facing documentation for your Python package should include several
+core components.

 * **Documentation Website:** This refers to easy-to-read documentation that helps someone use your package.
 This documentation should help users both install and use your package.
 * **Short Tutorials:** Your user-facing documentation should also include [**short tutorials** that show case core features of your package](create-package-tutorials).
-* **Package Code / API documentation:** You packages functions and methods (the API) should also be documented.
+* **Package Code / API documentation:** You package's functions, methods, attributes and classes (the API) should also be documented.
 API documentation can be generated from [docstrings](https://pandas.pydata.org/docs/development/contributing_docstring.html) found in your
 code.
 Ideally, you have docstrings for all user-facing functions, methods and classes in
 your Python package.
 [We discuss code documentation and docstrings in greater detail here.](document-your-code-api-docstrings)